Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 EWC agreement for UniCredit completed

 An EWC agreement was signed for the Italian bank UniCredit on 26th January 2007.
-The reason for the negotiations was that, after the buying up of HVB Group (Hypovereinsbank and Bank Austria Creditanstalt), a UniCredit's EWC only existed in Germany, not in Italy (see report in EWC News 2/2005).
+The reason for the negotiations was that, after the buying up of HVB Group (Hypovereinsbank and Bank Austria Creditanstalt), a UniCredit's EWC only existed in Germany, not in Italy.
 The new EWC represents 145,000 workers across Europe, not only in EU countries but also in Switzerland, Croatia, Bosnia, Serbia, San Marino, Turkey, Russia, and the Ukraine.
 The bank has the most workers in Italy, Poland and Germany.

-UniCredit's EWC receives far-reaching participation rights which go beyond information and consultation and are comparable with the regulations recently agreed on for the Allianz insurance company (see report in EWC News 3/2006).
-The agreement provides for two regular meetings per annum and up to two extra sessions for exceptional circumstances.
+UniCredit's EWC receives far-reaching participation rights which go beyond information and consultation and are comparable with the regulations recently agreed on for the Allianz insurance company.
+The agreement provides for two regular meetings per year and up to two extra sessions for exceptional circumstances.
 The steering committee of six members, who should come from four different countries in the EWC, can set up working groups on relevant subjects and reach agreements on these with central management.
-The subjects expressly mentioned, are in-company training, equal opportunities, antidiscrimination as well as occupational health and safety.
+The subjects expressly mentioned, are in-company training, equal opportunities, antidiscrimination and occupational health and safety.

-After the takeover of Arcelor by Mittal (see report in EWC News 2/2006) the two European works councils were soon united as well.
+After the takeover of Arcelor by Mittal the two European works councils were soon united as well.
 The third round of negotiations took place on the subject of a new EWC agreement in Brussels on 19th and 20th March 2007.
 The principles of social dialogue, developed at Arcelor will be transferred to ArcelorMittal, according to the works councils' wishes.
-Provided that this is guaranteed, the only remaining contentious issue remaining would be the number of delegates in the new EWC with central management.
+Provided that this is guaranteed, the only remaining contentious issue with central management would be the number of delegates in the new EWC.
 The workers' representatives want to enlarge it from its current 48 members to 72; and the steering committee from 16 to 25 members.
 Central management refuses.
 The fourth round of negotiations will take place in the Northern Spanish city of Avilés on 17th and 18th April 2007.

-ArcelorMittal management representatives from all over the world met with experts of the International Labour Organization (ILO) in Turin to discuss the possible legal conclusions of a worldwide framework agreement on 3rd and 4th April 2007.
-Shortly before the buy-up by Mittal, Arcelor completed such a framework agreement with the trade unions in September 2005 (see report in EWC News 3/2005).
+ArcelorMittal management representatives from all over the world met with experts of the International Labour Organization (ILO) in Turin to discuss possible legal consequences of a worldwide framework agreement on 3rd and 4th April 2007.
+Shortly before the buy-up by Mittal, Arcelor completed such a framework agreement with the trade unions in September 2005.

-After the sale of the Swiss insurance company, Winterthur, by Crédit Suisse to the French insurance group AXA in December 2006, AXA's EWC decided to integrate ten workers' representatives of Winterthur into its future ranks.
+After the sale of the Swiss insurance company, Winterthur, by Crédit Suisse to the French insurance group Axa in December 2006, Axa's EWC decided to integrate ten workers' representatives of Winterthur into its future ranks.
 Nine of them belonged to the EWC of Crédit Suisse before.
-Neither the employer nor the AXA EWC secretary considered it to be necessary to negotiate a new EWC agreement for the time being (see report in EWC News 3/2006).
-This means that the European works council of AXA has grown from 51 on 61 members.
+Neither the employer nor the Axa EWC secretary considered it to be necessary to negotiate a new EWC agreement for the time being.
+This means that the European works council of Axa has grown from 51 on 61 members.
 It will hold its next meeting in Berlin in June 2007.
-Even before the sale the secretary of the EWC of Crédit Suisse had taken part in the meetings of the EWC steering committee of AXA as a permanent guest to ease integration.
-Since the year 2005 AXA has held basic principles concerning the social dialogue on restructuring of this type.
+Even before the sale the secretary of the EWC of Crédit Suisse had taken part in the meetings of the EWC steering committee of Axa as a permanent guest to ease integration.
+Since the year 2005 Axa has held basic principles concerning the social dialogue on restructuring of this type.

 3. European Works Councils take legal action